Suspect that your neighbor is stealing your mails, newspapers, packages, garden tools and even fruits?

 Neighbors who want to steal your packages will be scared off and forced to give up after noticing the existence of outdoor CCTV cameras, as a survey on burglars indicates.

-The CCTV footage below proves this as well: a man fled away when he found that he was under surveillance of Reolink Argus® 2.
+The CCTV footage below proves this as well: a man attempted to break in until he found that he was under surveillance of a Reolink Argus 2 camera.

 Tip 4.
 Apply a Motion-Activated Sprinkler or Alarm System